-Iran’s Revolutionary Guard attack ‘anti-Iranian’ groups in Iraq’s Erbil
+Iran’s Revolutionary Guard attacks ‘anti-Iranian’ groups in Iraq’s Erbil

 “This is a terrorist attack, an inhumane act that has been carried out against Erbil.
 Erbil will not be scared or shaken,” Erbil Governor Omed Khoshnaw said, according to the Iraqi news outlet Rudaw.

+“We oppose Iran’s reckless missile strikes, which undermine Iraq’s stability,” US Department spokesman Matthew Miller said in a statement.
+“We support the Government of Iraq and the Kurdistan Regional Government’s efforts to meet the aspirations of the Iraqi people.”

-It was not immediately clear if there were any deaths or injuries associated with the blasts, but two United States officials told Reuters that the strikes did not affect any US facilities and there were no US casualties.
+Two US officials told Reuters earlier that that the strikes did not affect any US facilities and there were no US casualties.

-Meanwhile, Hemn Hawrami, a leading politician in the Kurdistan Democratic Party, said on the social media platform X that at least five people were dead in the explosions.

-“Tonight’s unjustifed [sic] attacks in Erbil by the IRGC targeted a civilian house.
-The owner of the House, Peshraw Dizaiy and 4 member[s] of his family lost their lives,” he wrote.
-Those deaths have yet to be confirmed.

 The attacks come amid heightened fears that Israel’s continued military offensive in the Gaza Strip could lead to a wider regional escalation.